-Gadget comes with built-in connections that let you retrieve and manipulate data held in third party systems, without writing code.
-Each connection instantly provides a real-time, two way data sync between your Gadget backend and the third-party system.
+Gadget comes with built-in connections that let you retrieve and manipulate data held in third-party systems without writing code.
+Each connection instantly provides a real-time, two-way data sync between your Gadget backend and the third-party system.

 Using connections, a Gadget developer can quickly:

-- Listen and react to third party webhooks
+- Listen and react to third-party webhooks

-- Write data back to third party systems
+- Write data back to third-party systems

 - Generate performant reports by avoiding rate limits

-- Data modeling: Gadget will provide models with some connections, and ensure these models are kept up to date with the remote system, through webhooks and background data synchronization.
+- Data modeling: Gadget will provide models with some connections and ensure these models are kept up to date with the remote system through webhooks and background data synchronization.

 - Client: When Gadget doesn't do exactly what you need, an authenticated client is available for your custom code effects to use.

-Removing a connection will sever communications between Gadget and the connected resource.
-However, Gadget will not delete any models or records created by the connection when the connection is removed; any models or records you no longer required can be removed manually.
+Removing a connection will sever communications between Gadget and the connected system.
+Gadget will not delete any models or records created by the connection, when the connection is removed; any models or records you no longer require can be removed manually.